bra1nDump/ai-task-vscode/documents/backlog.md

 ## Record gifs for new file + cmd 3 more takes on the main video [2hr + 2hr editing] NO DAVINCI RESOLVE ?

 - Switch to mp4 - no looping needed

+# Archive

+- Highlighting contexts expressions with better files.
+  - It is tricky to pick good token types as they are very likely to collide with the existing colors in the file, possibly confusing the user.
+  - I can also provide my own a theme that will only effect my own tokens, but that is more work.
+Let's do this later